Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 #### Invariant Metrics
 *The key is to find the steps **before the new feature**.

-* **Number of cookies (pageviews) :** The course overview page is prior to the new feature.
+* **Number of cookies (page views) :** The course overview page is prior to the new feature.
 Thus, this metric should be the same between control and experiment groups.

 * **Number of clicks (start free trial bottom):** This metric is prior to the new feature.
 Thus, this metric should not change between control and experiment groups.

-* **Click-through-probability(=clicks/pageviews):**  Same reason.
-The click and course pageview are prior to the new feature, so there should be no change in this metric between the control and experiment groups.
+* **Click-through-probability(=clicks/page views):**  Same reason.
+The click and course page view are prior to the new feature, so there should be no change in this metric between the control and experiment groups.